 Below is our advice and compilation of the best things to do in Buenos Aires based on 10 days there.
 4 days at the start and then 6 days at the end of our 3 week trip through Argentina.

-Where an earth do you stay in such a huge city?
+Where do you stay in such a huge city?

 Stay in Palermo

-Palermo is the cultural center of Buenos Aires, but it’s huge!
+Palermo is the cultural centre of Buenos Aires, but it’s huge!
 Way bigger than it looks on a map.

 In fact, Palermo is divided into three parts: Palermo Chico, Alto Palermo and Palermo Viejo (further broken into Palermo Soho and Palermo Hollywood).
 Alto Palermo is known for its museums and parks, whilst Palermo Chico is much less visited by tourists and has many of BA’s mansions.
-Palermo Viejo is where you’ll encounter the most lively part of Palermo and where we recommend to stay near.
-Both Palermo Soho and Palermo Hollywood have an abundant amount of cafes, boutique shopping, bars, parks, cobble stone streets and outdoor markets.
+Palermo Viejo is where you’ll encounter the most lively part of Palermo and where we recommend staying near.
+Both Palermo Soho and Palermo Hollywood have an abundant amount of cafes, boutique shopping, bars, parks, cobblestone streets and outdoor markets.

 Staying in Palermo is very central to the rest of the city and most places can be reached by either metro, bus or walking.
 Whether you’re alone, with a couple or a friend, we can highly recommend renting a room through AirBnB at Daniels house which is an apartment complex of about 5 huge rooms with a garden rooftop terrace, run by BA local Daniel himself.
 It was walking distance to most places and he helped provide a local’s perspective on the city.

 If this neighbourhood doesn’t tickle your fancy, then check out the many other neighbourhoods this city has to offer, there’s bound to be one that is appealing to you.